 The history of codification on the American periphery challenges foundational assumptions about American federalism.
-Scholars commonly speak of regulating at “the state level” imagining an equality between state sovereignties that exists in tension only with “the federal level.”
+Scholars commonly speak of regulating at “the state level,” imagining an equality between state sovereignties that exists in tension only with “the federal level.”
 But the history of legal practice and civil remedies is one in which the localism fostered by common law practice rapidly gave way to uniform regulations promulgated by New York trial lawyers without the slightest interference of the federal government.
 The history of the Code also has important implications for recent scholarship seeking to unearth a long tradition of “administrative law” among the states before the twentieth century.
 These accounts have largely focused on administrative adjudication or discretionary regulation within a narrow domain, such as customs houses, but have so far neglected the most widespread and significant instance of nineteenth-century administrative lawmaking in America—the spread of remedial codes through extra-legislative commissions.
 While these histories have sought to demonstrate that nineteenth-century Americans could be quite comfortable with administrative law, accepting it as a normal part of the constitutional order, this chapter has shown how lawmaking by commission generated significant political controversy and raised grave questions about popular sovereignty that over time were merely dodged rather than answered.

-In the economically developing West and re-developing South, anxieties over the lack of capital—both among the bar as well as voters—joined with arguments about civilization and progress to spur many jurisdictions to copy the text of the code of New York, the Empire State of capital.
+In the economically developing West and re-developing South, anxieties over the lack of capital joined with arguments about civilization and progress to spur many jurisdictions to copy the text of the code of New York, the Empire State of capital.
 The short legislative sessions of American lawmaking limited the options available for re-imagining or re-crafting what could become the law of remedies and legal practice.
 And in the economically underdeveloped parts of the country, periods of opportunity could be short indeed.
 Capital might quickly pass over one region and favor another, and each month more lawyers arrived hoping to make a start in a jurisdiction where economic progress was just about to take off.

 This study thus gets at the heart of lawmaking in U.S. history.
 Lawyers and judges, politicians and newspaper editors warred over whether codes that were drafted by commissioners and borrowed wholesale from beyond a jurisdiction’s borders were actually democratic.
 Codifiers responded by transmuting democratic theory into support for a remedial code that elected legislators had neither the time nor inclination to read.
 Popular support for commercial development was taken to indicate popular support for New York’s civil remedies, especially the cheapened and accelerated collection of debts.
 In many jurisdictions the exact language of the Field Code remains on the books, and its basic provisions for civil procedure are in force throughout the United States.
-Without too much exaggeration we might say that our method has revealed the spine of modern American legal practice.
+Our method has revealed the spine of modern American legal practice.